-Set against the idyllic backdrop of the Smith Family Farm, guests will enjoy the scent of homemade biscuits and other Southern fare cooked in the open hearth kitchens.
+Set against the idyllic backdrop of the Smith Family Farm, guests will enjoy the scent of homemade biscuits, barbecue, and other Southern fare cooked in the open hearth kitchens.
 Explore Southern traditions through chef lessons, demos, and discussions.
 Hands-on craft demonstrations will also give guests firsthand experience with basket weaving, woodworking, pottery, food preservation, and candle dipping.

 Other highlights will include historic blacksmith demonstrations, corn husk doll-making, pottery-making, enchanting storytelling, and a 19th century cooking demonstration.